 The Department of Defense may be underestimating the risks associated with some of its business information technology systems, says the U.S. General Accountability Office, in a report issued Wednesday.

 The DoD concurs with the GAO’s recommendations, and plans to address them, says the report.

-The DoD requested about $37.7 billion for IT investments for fiscal year 2021, which includes major programs intended to help the department carry out key business functions, such a financial management and health care, according to the report.
+The DoD requested about $37.7 billion for IT investments for the fiscal year 2021, which includes major programs intended to help the department carry out key business functions, such as financial management and health care, according to the report.

 It said the National Defense Authorization Act for Fiscal Year 2019 includes a provision for the GAO to assess elected programs annually through 2023.

-Its assessment indicated that some program could be underreporting risks, the report said.
+Its assessment indicated that some programs could be underreporting risks, the report said.
 The GAO found 10 programs for which its assessments of program risk reflected greater risk than reported by the DoD.